About Kristin Goss

 I am part of a growing movement of academics who believe that policy-oriented research can and must play a bigger role in informing the policy process at all stages.
 I am active in the Scholars Strategy Network, a national organization of publicly engaged academics.
 I frequently speak to the media and public audiences to help bridge the gap between the “ivory tower” and the real world of practice.
 And as a private citizen, I am an active member of the League of Women Voters of Arlington (VA), having served on the board for a dozen years, including three as president.

-My work has been published in academic journals, including Perspectives on Politics, PS: Political Science and Politics, Politics & Gender, and Nonprofit and Voluntary Sector Quarterly.
+My work has been published in academic journals, including Perspectives on Politics, PS: Political Science and Politics, Policy Studies Journal, Interest Groups & Advocacy, Law & Contemporary Problems, Politics & Gender, and Nonprofit and Voluntary Sector Quarterly.
 I wrote the first edition of Better Together, the report of the Saguaro Seminar: Civic Engagement in America.
 Before Duke, I taught at Georgetown and was a consultant at the Corporation for National and Community Service.

 I hold a PhD in political science from Harvard University, a Master of Public Policy from Duke University, and an AB from Harvard College.